 The artistry of God.

 The gift of my calling.

 The prayer of a sinner becoming a saint.

 The sacrifice of Jesus.

 The gift of my belovedness.

 Oh, to be loved by God.
-To be given the most precious gift, His Son, Jesus Christ, who died on a cross for me.
+To be given the most precious gift, His Son, Jesus Christ, who died on the cross for me.

 What do I say?

 Tomorrow morning when I wake up and my eyes work to view another day, what do I say?
 When I look into the eyes of someone who loves me despite my imperfections, what do I say?